"The Powerful Connection Between Oral Health and Self-Esteem: How Your Smile Shapes Your Confidence and Quality of Life"

 Introduction

-Why Your Smile Is More Powerful Than You Think
+The Power of Your Smile: More Than You Think

-Studies have shown that smiling activates neural pathways associated with happiness and emotional well-being.
-When you smile, your brain releases chemicals such as dopamine, serotonin, and endorphins, which help reduce stress and improve mood.
+Research has shown that smiling activates neural pathways associated with happiness and emotional well-being.
+Smiling causes your brain to release a cocktail of chemicals — dopamine, serotonin and endorphins respectively that alleviate stress and enhance mood.

 “Different Ways Straight Teeth Boosts Self-Esteem”